apple/swift-container-plugin/Sources/swift-container-plugin/Documentation.docc/Adding-the-plugin-to-your-project.md

 # Add the plugin to your project

-Make Swift Container Plugin available in your project
+Make Swift Container Plugin available in your project.

 ## Overview